 Now, you can try to schedule reminders in your calendar manually, but that will get unwieldy quickly.
 A much better approach is to use a CRM (Customer Relationship Management) program to automate reminders to follow up.

 There are literally dozens of CRMs, and more and more of them have been aiming at the small solopreneur market.
 These include Insightly, Podio, Nimble, and larger options traditionally used by sales people like Salesforce.
-Products like Infusionsoft (affiliate link – commission earned if you purchase) and Ontraport have CRM features built in.
+Products like Infusionsoft [Full Disclosure: As an affiliate, I receive compensation if you purchase through this link.] and Ontraport have CRM features built in.

 I use a tool called Contactually which I love because it helps me manage thousands of relationships in minimal time.